scottamass/Devops-Course-Starter/README.md

 # adding items to a To-do list

 to run all tests navigte to the project folder and run the command "pytest" to run all the tests

+DOCKER CONTAINERS
+A Docker container has been added to to the projecy to build the container run docker build --tag todo-app .

+and to run the conainer
+docker run  --env-file .env -p 80:8000 todo-app before running you will need to create a .env in your prject directory to pass in using the .env.template as a guide